TiendaNube/api-docs/resources/checkout.md

 | `billing_address` | Billing information. |

-> `PixPayment` and `QrCodePayment` do not render any input, payment instructions are displayed when closing the order.
+> `PixPayment` doesn't render any input.
+The payment instructions are displayed after closing the order.

 ###### Updating the fields dinamically